Yoneda Lemma for Simplicial Spaces: Basics Conventions

 \subsection{Reedy Model Structure}

-The category of simplicial spaces has a Reedy model structure, which is defined as follows: \begin{itemize} \item[F] A map $f: Y \to X$ is a (trivial) fibration if the following map of spaces is a (trivial) Kan fibration
+The category of simplicial spaces has a Reedy model structure \cite{reedy1974modelstructure}, which is defined as follows: \begin{itemize} \item[(F)] A map $f: Y \to X$ is a (trivial) Reedy fibration if for each $n \geq 0$ the following map of spaces is a (trivial) Kan fibration

-\item[W] A map $f:Y \to X$ is a Reedy equivalence if it is a level-wise Kan equivalence. \item[C] A map $f:Y \to X$ is a Reedy cofibration if it is an inclusion. \end{itemize} The Reedy model structure is very helpful as it enjoys many features that can help us while doing computations.
-In particular, it is cofibrantly generated, simplicial and proper.
-Moreover, it is also compatible with Cartesian closure, by which we mean that if $i: A \to B$ and $j: C \to D$ are cofibrations and $p: X \to Y$ is a fibration then the map
+\item[(W)] A map $f:Y \to X$ is a Reedy equivalence if it is a level-wise Kan equivalence. \item[(C)] A map $f:Y \to X$ is a Reedy cofibration if it is an inclusion. \end{itemize} The Reedy model structure is very helpful as it enjoys many features that can help us while doing computations.
+In particular, it is {\it cofibrantly generated}, {\it simplicial} and {\it proper}.
+Moreover, it is also {\it compatible with Cartesian closure}, by which we mean that if $i: A \to B$ and $j: C \to D$ are cofibrations and $p: X \to Y$ is a fibration then the map $i \square j$ is a cofibration and $\exp{i}{p}$ is a fibration, which are trivial if any of the involved maps are trivial.